carlos-sierra/edb360/readme.txt

-EDB360 v1523 (2015-07-17) by Carlos Sierra
+EDB360 v1524 (2015-07-26) by Carlos Sierra

 EDB360 is a "free to use" tool to perform an initial assessment of a remote system.
 It gives a glance of a database state.
 It also helps to document any findings.
 EDB360 installs nothing.
 For better results execute connected as SYS or DBA.
-It takes around one hour to execute.
-Output ZIP file can be large (several MBs), so you may want to execute EDB360 from a system directory with at least 1 GB of free space.
+It takes a few hours to execute.
+Output ZIP file can be large (over 100 MBs), so you may want to execute EDB360 from a system directory with at least 1 GB of free space.
 Best time to execute EDB360 is close to the end of a working day.

 Steps
 ~~~~~
-1. Unzip edb360.zip, navigate to the root edb360 directory, and connect as SYS,
+1. Unzip edb360.zip, navigate to the root edb360-master directory, and connect as SYS,
-   DBA, or any User with Data Dictionary access:
+   DBA, or any user with Data Dictionary access:

-   $ unzip edb360.zip
+   $ unzip edb360-master.zip
-   $ cd edb360
+   $ cd edb360-master
    $ sqlplus / as sysdba

 2. Execute edb360.sql indicating if your database is licensed for the Oracle Tuning Pack,
    the Diagnostics Pack or None [ T | D | N ].
 Example below specifies Tuning Pack.
+If
+   both Tuning and Diagnostics pass then T.

    SQL> @edb360.sql T